kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     metav1.TypeMeta `json:",inline"`

     // metadata is the standard object metadata; More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata.
-    // .metadaata.name set by the evictionrequest-controller is purely informative and subject to change.
+    // .metadata.name set by the evictionrequest-controller is purely informative and subject to change.
     // .spec.target field should be used to identify the target precisesly.
     //
     // The requester and responder names will be used as label keys and added to the labels of the